Resend Email Marketing

 ## Who This Helps

-- You already use Resend, or you want to use it as the delivery provider for marketing email.
+- You already use Resend, or you want to use it as the email delivery service for marketing email.

-- You want hosted email marketing software instead of building forms, lists, campaigns, unsubscribes, and reports yourself.
+- You want a hosted email marketing platform instead of building forms, lists, campaigns, unsubscribes, and reports yourself.

-- You want to keep software pricing and delivery-provider costs separate.
+- You want to keep Mailrith pricing and email delivery costs separate.

 ## When Another Tool May Fit Better

-- You want to use Resend's own broadcast and subscriber-management surfaces directly as the whole marketing system.
+- You want to use Resend's own broadcast and subscriber-management tools as the full marketing system.

-- You do not want to manage sender setup, provider credentials, domain authentication, or delivery feedback.
+- You do not want to manage sender setup, connection details, domain authentication, or delivery events.

-- You want one vendor to own the email app, sending infrastructure, deliverability support, and billing together.
+- You want one company to manage the email app, sending, delivery support, and billing together.

 ## What To Check Before Using Resend

-- **Sender Setup:** Verify the sending domain in Resend and create an API key with the right access.
+- **Sender Setup:** Verify the sending domain in Resend, then create an API key with the right access.

 - **Credentials:** Create credentials for the Mailrith connection and keep them limited to the access Mailrith needs.

-- **Event Feedback:** Set up Resend webhooks so delivery events can come back into Mailrith.
+- **Event Feedback:** Set up Resend webhooks so delivery events return to Mailrith.

 - **First Send Plan:** Start with a smaller engaged segment, then increase volume only when bounces, complaints, and unsubscribes look healthy.